Flight control surfaces: Rudder

 The rudder is typically mounted on the trailing edge of the vertical stabilizer, part of the empennage.
 When the pilot pushes the left pedal, the rudder deflects left.
 Pushing the right pedal causes the rudder to deflect right.
 Deflecting the rudder right pushes the tail left and causes the nose to yaw to the right.
 Centering the rudder pedals returns the rudder to neutral and stops the yaw.

 Secondary effects of controls

 Ailerons

-The ailerons primarily control roll.
-Whenever lift is increased, induced drag is also increased.
-When the stick is moved left to roll the aircraft to the left, the right aileron is lowered which increases lift on the right wing and therefore increases induced drag on the right wing.
+The ailerons primarily cause roll.
+Whenever lift is increased, induced drag is also increased so when the aileron control is moved to roll the aircraft to the left, the right aileron is lowered which increases lift on the right wing and therefore increases induced drag on the right wing.
 Using ailerons causes adverse yaw, meaning the nose of the aircraft yaws in a direction opposite to the aileron application.
-When moving the stick to the left to bank the wings, adverse yaw moves the nose of the aircraft to the right.
-Adverse yaw is more pronounced for light aircraft with long wings, such as gliders.
-It is counteracted by the pilot with the rudder.
-Differential ailerons are ailerons which have been rigged such that the downgoing aileron deflects less than the upward-moving one, reducing adverse yaw.
+When moving the aileron control to bank the wings to the left, adverse yaw moves the nose of the aircraft to the right.
+Adverse yaw is most pronounced in low-speed aircraft with long wings, such as gliders.
+It is counteracted by the pilot using the rudder pedals.
+Differential ailerons are ailerons which have been rigged such that the downgoing aileron deflects less than the upward-moving one, causing less adverse yaw.